Kong/docs.konghq.com/app/konnect/network.md

 They require access through firewalls to communicate with the control plane.

-To let a runtime instances request and receive configuration, and send telemetry data, add the following hostnames to the firewall allowlist (depending on the [geographic regions](/konnect/regions) you use):
+To let a runtime instances request and receive configuration, and send telemetry data, add the following hostnames to the firewall allowlist (depending on the [geographic regions](/konnect/regions) you use).

 ### US region